Call us 203-307-5500

 Project-based learning takes child-led discovery a step further by turning interests into in-depth investigations.
 This hands-on approach allows toddlers to explore big ideas and develop problem-solving skills.
 For example, a simple interest in gardening could blossom into a project where children plant seeds, care for them, and observe their growth over several weeks.
 The Project Approach helps children make connections between different concepts, like science, art, and teamwork, all while working toward a tangible goal.
 It’s a powerful way to show toddlers that their ideas have value and that learning can be a rewarding, hands-on adventure.

-Following a Structured Curriculum
+The Benefits of a Structured Curriculum

 A structured curriculum provides a predictable routine that helps toddlers feel safe and secure.
 This doesn’t mean the day is rigid or filled with drills; rather, it means there are consistent times for activities, meals, and rest.
 Within this framework, teachers play an active role in guiding learning experiences.
 They might introduce specific concepts or skills during circle time or gently steer play to ensure children are meeting developmental milestones.
 This balance of routine and guided learning helps prepare children for the more formal academic settings they’ll encounter in preschool and beyond, building a strong foundation for future success.